IAmMalteC/studyproject-missionzeroemission/README.md

 # MissionZeroEmission
+Was a studentproject at our university in the year 2019/2020 and is not longer under development.
-A tool to visaulize the emissions of the "Unternehmensnetzwerk Motzenerstraße"
+The aim was to develop a tool to visaulize the emissions of the "Unternehmensnetzwerk Motzenerstraße".

+# Dev notes
 ## Elemente einbinden
 Text Elemente wie Footer und header können eingebunden werden, sodass sie nicht auf jeder einzelnen Seite bearbeitet werden muss.
 Ein bisschen wie bei Objekten.